 The PMIA has three primary sources of funds: the State general fund; special funds held by State agencies; and moneys deposited by cities, counties and other entities into the Local Agency Investment Fund (LAIF).
-At the end of May 2013, the PMIA portfolio totaled $68 billion.
-The daily investment activity in May 2013, averaged $1.172 billion.
+At the end of September 2017, the PMIA portfolio totaled approximately $74.1 billion.
+The daily investment activity in September 2017 averaged $1.777 billion.

 Investment Division staff invest PMIA funds in a wide range of securities, using more than 100 brokers, dealers, banks and direct issuers of commercial paper and corporate debt.
 By law, PMIA moneys can be invested only in the following categories: U.S. government securities, securities of federally-sponsored agencies, domestic corporate bonds, interest-bearing time deposits in California banks, savings and loan associations and credit unions, prime-rated commercial paper, repurchase and reverse repurchase agreements, security loans, banker's acceptances, negotiable certificates of deposit and loans to various bond funds.

 Through the PMIA, the Investment Division manages two programs of particular note: the LAIF and time deposits.